alexandre-touret/rest-apis-versioning-workshop/docs/index.md

 </details>

-:warning: In the same way, you must also start the [authorization-server](../authorization-server).
+:warning: In the same way, you **MUST** also start the [authorization-server](../authorization-server).
 You can run it by running the following command:

 ```jshelllanguage
 ./gradlew bootRun -p authorization-server
 ```

-You should such an output:
+You should get such an output:

 ```jshelllanguage
 2022-11-29 10:10:45.775  INFO 13729 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8009 (http) with context path ''